CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: CSI Filtering and Anomaly Detection

 \subsubsection{Frame Filtering}

-Abnormal CSI measurement may appear due to the environment noise.
-We plot the envelopes of CSI amplitude of different data frames across all subcarriers in Fig. \ref{fig: CSIOutlier}.
-One out of nearly fifty frames exhibits a remarkably different envelope that has errors on many subcarriers.
-Hence, the subcarrier filtering scheme cannot remove such abnormal measurements.
-We further develop a frame filtering approach based on Mahalanobis distance.
+Abnormal CSI measurement (one out of fifty frames), shown in Fig.\ref{fig: CSIOutlier}, may appear due to the environment noise.
+We develop a frame filtering approach based on Mahalanobis distance.
 In general, the Mahalanobis distance is defined as:

 where $\boldsymbol{x}$ is the sample vector, $\boldsymbol{\mu}$ is the arithmetic mean vector of a set of observations, and $\mathbf{\Sigma}$ is the covariance matrix.
-Mahalanobis distance is a metric that measures how an observation $\boldsymbol{x}$ is away from the mean $\boldsymbol{\mu}$ of a set of observations, taking the covariance of elements in a vector into account.
+Compared to Euclidean distance, Mahalanobis distance is a metric that measures how an observation $\boldsymbol{x}$ is away from a given distribution, taking the covariance of elements in a vector into account.
 Note that a minimum number of CSI measurements are required to calculate the covariance matrix $\mathbf{\Sigma}$.
 Therefore, we recollect CSIs when the sampled frames are not enough.\\

 The frame filter calculates the Mahalanobis distance of each frame received at the same point (site survey) and in a short period (user request).
 We evaluate the Mahalanobis distances of three hundred frames and plot them in a histogram (Fig. \ref{fig: mdisHist}).
 Here, x-coordinate represents the discretized interval of Mahalanobis distance and y-coordinate represents the fraction of data frames falling in a specific interval.
 Our experimental results show that the abnormal frames appears to be totally different from other frames and are prone to having so large Mahalanobis distances that an obvious gap appears between the most frames and the abnormal frames.
 By setting an adaptive threshold located on such gap that filters out 5\% of frames with large Mahalanobis distances, we obtain the purified CSI frames suitable for fingerprinting.\\